Updated on:

 You have two options for exploring the Golden Circle from Reykjavik 1. renting a car and exploring on your own (recommended) 2. joining an organized group tour.
 I’ve taken a group tour and it definitely hits all the highlights (except Brúarfoss) but exploring on your own is definitely preferable in my opinion!
 My full Golden Circle Trave; guide can be found here!

 - Thingvellir National Park – This national park features dramatic, moody views of the coastline & is a UNESCO world heritage site.
-The park features coastal views, gorges and a small waterfall (Öxarárfoss) You can also scuba or snorkel at Sifra, which is the place where the two tectonic plates have slowly begun splitting apart (about 2cm a year) Entrance is free, but it is about $5 to park for the day if you’re driving.
+The park features coastal views, gorges and a small waterfall (Öxarárfoss) near the bottom parking lot.
+You can also scuba or snorkel at Sifra, which is the place where the two tectonic plates have slowly begun splitting apart (about 2cm a year) Entrance is free, but it is about $5 to park for the day if you’re driving.

 - Geysir – An active geysir that shoots bright blue, burning hot water high into the air every few minutes you can visit.
 This is also a great spot to have lunch!
 Right across the street next to the parking area is a large visitor center with several lunch options, including quick grab & go options and more sit down type options.